We recently teamed up with UK Finance’s Take Five to Stop Fraud campaign to discuss loneliness and scams at an online event.

 By learning how to better recognise scams, and creating an open dialogue about how to Stop, Challenge and Protect ourselves against them, we can create a safer digital world that fosters rather than deters social connection.
 Download the free Scam Bingo assets and toolkit.

 Thank you to everyone who came along and contributed to the discussion.
+You can now watch the recording:

 About Take Five to Stop Fraud